How hemp interacts with our body

 Hemp oils as an antibacterial agent

-Staphylococcus aureus is a dangerous bacteria that can cause skin infections, pneumonia and infections of the skin, bone, and heart valve.
+Staphylococcus aureus is a dangerous bacterium that can cause skin infections, pneumonia and infections of the skin, bone and heart valve.

-So in conclusion Hemp oil has an amazing range of health benefits to assist you in living your best life.
+In conclusion, Hemp oil has an amazing range of health benefits that can assist you in living your best life.